FlohGro-dev/Craftist/README.md

 If you want to have a look to other things I'm working, check out my website at [flohgro.com](https://flohgro.com).

+---

+> **IMPORTANT NOTE:** Due to the stopped development of the Craft API (no updates since more than a year) and my personal switch away from Craft I will not bring new features to this eXtension.
+I develop this stuff in my free time and also for my personal use.
+If you have **major** problems and issues I will have a look and check if I can fix them, but new features won't come to the eXtension in the future.
+If you want to add features by yourself - you can do that by creating a PR so I can test them.
+I'm happy to add and mention you as contributor if you do so.

+---

 ## Demo Videos

 Here are some demo videos of Craftist from myself or other creators: